benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

+- **Next.js** capitalized on another one of React's renderers
-- **Next.js** took React's ability to **render** to a string in order to render a React app server-side
+  - The ability to **render** to a string allowing for server-side rendering
   - This was the "isomorphic React" revolution
   - The ability to render the same UI on the server as well as in the browser
-- Next started way back in 2016, focusing mainly on server-side rendering
+- Next actually started way back in 2016, focusing mainly on server-side rendering
+  - It was created by Vercel's founder, Guillermo Rauch
+  - Although back then Vercel was called ZEIT
+- The simplified version of how it works is...
   - The UI is rendered to a string on the server
-  - And then **"hydrated"** in the browser attaching event handlers and such
+  - And then **"hydrated"** in the browser by attaching event handlers and such

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->